 Resolving Common Security Camera Problems

-You don’t want your home security system to be like the one in Jurassic Park that lets the T. rex escape when the electric fence fails.
-When your Vivint security camera fails, you won’t have T. rexes coming at you, but you may miss valuable footage that could lead to the arrest of a burglar.
+You don’t want your home security system to be like the Death Star with its exhaust port vulnerability.
+When your Vivint security camera fails, you won’t have that pesky Rebel Alliance blowing up your house, but you may miss valuable footage that could lead to the arrest of a burglar.
 Since you already diagnosed your security camera as the problem and reset your Vivint Smart Hub, let’s look at some specifics that could cause issues for your security cameras.

 >> Read About: Vivint Indoor, Outdoor, and Doorbell Camera Options